bcgsc/btl/_posts/2020-08-27-COVIDhlaPublished.md

 ---
 layout: post
-title: "Our report on the HLA profiles of COVID-19 patients at the early stage of the 2020 pandemic was just published in Bioinformatics"
+title: "Our report on the HLA profiles of COVID-19 patients at the early stage of the 2020 pandemic, now published in Bioinformatics"
 category: news
 ---